- Basic survival equipment should be your own

 - Sweaters and jackets don’t ride up when you lift your arms

 - Avoid solid lined and insulated parkas and jackets – laminated mesh or mesh linings better

-- Can spray water repellant onto shoulder, elbow, knee and seat areas for extra protection.
+- Apply water repellent spray onto shoulder, elbow, knee and seat areas for extra protection.

-- Make sure boots fit comfortably into the snowshoe binding and are waterproof
+- Make sure boots are water repellent and fit comfortably into the snowshoe binding

 - Pack items into plastic zip lock bags to keep dry and organized